 Randolph - Macon College is a liberal arts college that offers an undergraduate education and assists students in developing important skills useful in pursuit of graduate education or employment.
 A liberal arts curriculum exposes students to a variety of topics and subjects.
-The school is located in Ashland, VA, which is a predominately suburban area.
+The school is located in Ashland, VA, which is a predominantly suburban area.
 The school's United Methodist affiliation is one of its defining characteristics and plays an important role within the school's vision.
 Approximately 1,200 students are enrolled yearly at Randolph - Macon College.

 Students can pick from several areas of study, including: